ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 * Busybox: [git://git.busybox.net/busybox](git://git.busybox.net/busybox)

+If you get into trouble with the master branch for the Xilinx repositories, you can try to checkout the branch `xilinx-v2016.2`.

 ### Setup Working Directory

 At first you should clone all the repositories listed above and create a